 8 tips to help you save on holiday shopping

-Can you believe it’s already the holiday season?
-From gift giving to holiday décor, winter comes with extra costs that aren’t included in your monthly budget.
+The holiday season is upon us.
+From gift-giving to holiday décor, winter comes with extra costs that aren’t included in your monthly budget.
 With these eight simple tips, you can tackle holiday costs and enjoy a fabulous season without breaking the bank.

 1. Start saving up

 One of the easiest ways to start saving for the holiday season is by setting aside your extra change.
-With the Change Jar feature on your OCCU checking account, all your purchases are rounded up to the nearest dollar amount and the change is put into your savings account automatically.
+With the Change Jar feature on your OCCU checking account, all your purchases are rounded up to the nearest dollar and the change is put into your savings account automatically.
 With virtually no effort on your part, your savings will add up quickly!
+And while it may be too late to get started this holiday season, you can make a resolution to prioritize saving.
+Don’t have an OCCU savings account?
+Open an Ignite Savings account today and start earning more in the new year.

 2. Make a list and check it twice

 Before you start shopping, jot down every person you’ll be buying a gift for this season, and how much you intend to spend on each gift.
-Making a list will help prevent overbuying.
-It will also help you build a realistic budget.
+Making a list will help you build a realistic budget and prevent overbuying.

 3. Build a holiday budget